-‘If I were loved, as I desire to be’ by Alfred Lord Tennyson is a variation of an Petrarchan or Italian sonnet.
+‘If I were loved, as I desire to be’ by Alfred Lord Tennyson is a variation of a Petrarchan or Italian sonnet.
 Traditionally these sonnets are split into an octave, a set of eight lines, and a sestet or set of six lines.
 They usually rhyme, ABBA ABBA CDECDE.
 In this case, although Tennyson has persevered the distinctive split in the poem, the rhyme scheme varies.”If I were loved, as I desire to be” rhymes, ABBA CDDC AEFEFA.

-Summary of If I were loved, as I desire to be
+Explore If I were loved, as I desire to be

 The poem beings with the speaker stating that he does not have the amount, or type, of love that he desires.
 He wants to be loved without reserve or stipulation.
 He believes that if he can acquire the love of one particular unnamed person, that he will be without fear.
 The evil of the world will be unable to reach him.